sbates130272/qemu-minimal/README.md

 since certain things are only supported in certain forks.
 With luck, over time, support for all things will end up upstream ;-).

-Note that by default KVM support is turned off.
+Note that by default KVM support is turned on.
 Use the -k switch to turn this off (and suffer the wrath of slowness).

 ## Image Features